 Gym Strip- All students are required to change for Physical Education and to wear indoor runners while in the gymnasium.
 Students are also encouraged to purchase a St. Francis of Assisi Middle School T-shirt.
 Gym shorts and shirts will be available for purchase for students in September.

 Medical Concerns - Please inform the school of any medical concerns.
 Many of our staff are qualified in First Aid and can give treatment as needed.
 Medical concerns and accidents of serious nature will be reported to parents immediately.
-Medication will not be administered to students.
-A confidential medical concern booklet is available to all staff.

 Ambulance- Should a student experience a serious injury, the ambulance will be summoned and the parents of the child will bear the cost.
 However, there are times when other options can be considered.
-To assist us in the decision-making, please let the office know if you do or do not have a health plan that covers ambulance service.
+To assist us in the decision-making, please let the office know if you do or do not have a health plan that covers the ambulance service.

 School Visitors - All school visitors are to report to the school office and sign in.
-Students requesting to have out-of-town visitors stay at the school for the day must receive approval from school administration.
+Students requesting to have out-of-town visitors stay at the school for the day must receive approval from the school administration.
 Visitors from the City of Red Deer and surrounding communities are not allowed.

-In accordance with Administrative Procedure No. 314 St. Francis of Assisi Middle School has adopted the following policy with respect to searching lockers on school property.
-All students utilizing a locker on school property must have clear understanding that they can have NO EXPECTATION OF PRIVACY in this locker at any time.
+In accordance with Administrative Procedure No. 314, St. Francis of Assisi Middle School has adopted the following policy with respect to searching lockers on school property.
+All students utilizing a locker on school property must have a clear understanding that they can have NO EXPECTATION OF PRIVACY in this locker at any time.
 The principal or designate may search the locker at any time and without notice.
-Any illegal substances or contraband will be turned over the R.C.M.P. for criminal investigation.
+Any illegal substances or contraband will be turned over to the R.C.M.P. for criminal investigation.

 Property Damage/ Theft- Any student involved in the damaging of school property or theft will be expected to pay for the damage or theft incurred.
 Other school consequences may be applied that are appropriate to the offence.

 Bicycles/Rollerblades/Skateboards/Longboards - Students may ride bicycles to school provided they are locked up throughout the day in the bicycle racks provided.
 Students must wear helmets when riding bicycles and scooters.
-Students may rollerblade/ skateboard/Longboard to school; however, rollerblades, skateboards and longboards are to be removed at the school entrance area and carried into the school.
+Students may rollerblade/ skateboard/Longboard to school; however, rollerblades, skateboards, and longboards are to be removed from the school entrance area and carried into the school.
 Students must remove the wheels from roller shoes before entering the school.
 We also strongly encourage the use of protective gear when rollerblading, skateboarding and longboarding.

-School Council Committee- The Council consists of parents, staff members and the school administration.
-The purpose of this committee is to enhance the opportunities available to the staff, students and parents of the school.
+School Council Committee- The Council consists of parents, staff members, and the school administration.
+The purpose of this committee is to enhance the opportunities available to the staff, students, and parents of the school.
 The School Council meets once a month.
 All parents are welcome to attend the meetings.
 This council gives parents a chance to become more actively involved in their child’s education.